Why should I host a Cardboard Challenge?

 How do I share pictures/videos and connect with other Global Cardboard Challenge participants?

 Remember to join our Facebook Group to share ideas, tips & suggestions, photos and videos, stories and reflections with other Organizers.
-Got a Google+ account?
-We love to see works in progress and will spotlight awesome content throughout the Challenge!

 Can we fundraise?